Teradata/stampede/README.md

 *Stampede* originated as an alternative workflow tool for [Hadoop](http://hadoop.apache.org), but it is not limited to Hadoop scenarios.

-If you like *Stampede*, please consider joining the [stampede-users](https://groups.google.com/forum/#!forum/stampede-users) Google group.
+If you like *Stampede*, please consider joining the [stampede-users](https://groups.google.com/forum/#!forum/stampede-users) Google group and following us on Twitter [@StampedeWkFlow](https://twitter.com/StampedeWkFlow).
 Also, contributions in the form of Git patches are always welcome.

 ## Installation